aidanbusby123/strfind/README.md

 # strfind
-Advanced string finding library for C
+strfind is an advanced string finding function that parses a given character array for